Why families should talk about inheritance

 The expectations gap

-We recently conducted some research1 of 7,000 people – 2,000 of whom were over-55 with children, and 5,000 of whom were under-55 with living parents – to understand the attitudes between different generations around inheritance.
+We conducted some research1 of 7,000 people – 2,000 of whom were over-55 with children, and 5,000 of whom were under-55 with living parents – to understand the attitudes between different generations around inheritance.
 We found that many parents and children were not talking to one another about inheritance, and that there was an ‘expectations gap’ between the two generations.

 Even those with sizeable estates were neglecting to broach the subject.
 For example, more than two-fifths of parents with £1m+ in savings and investments hadn’t discussed whether they plan to pass on money with their children.
 Among children, three-quarters said they hadn’t had that conversation.